 Barrett's esophagus — Barrett's esophagus occurs when the normal cells that line the lower esophagus (squamous cells) are replaced by a different cell type (intestinal cells).
 This process usually results from repeated damage to the esophageal lining, and the most common cause is longstanding gastroesophageal reflux disease.
 The intestinal cells have a small risk of transforming into cancer cells.

 Esophageal cancer — There are two main types of esophageal cancer: adenocarcinoma and squamous cell carcinoma.
 A major risk factor for adenocarcinoma is Barrett's esophagus, discussed above.
 Squamous cell carcinoma does not appear to be related to GERD.
 Unfortunately, adenocarcinoma of the esophagus is on the rise in the United States and in many other countries.
 However, only a small percentage of people with GERD will develop Barrett's esophagus and an even smaller percentage will develop adenocarcinoma.
-(See "Patient information: Barrett's esophagus (Beyond the Basics)".)
+(See "Patient education: Barrett's esophagus (Beyond the Basics)".)